 Satay by the Bay

-Choose from eight pushcarts serving up satay, as well as a number of other stalls selling favourites like barbecued chicken wings, popiah, and chicken rice.
+Choose from the various push carts serving up satay, as well as a number of other stalls selling favourites like barbecued chicken wings, popiah, and chicken rice.
 Love seafood?
 Get your hands on delicious fresh catch at the newly opened Wholly Crab.
+A go-to for a cold beer and local treats after taking visitors to Gardens by the Bay.

 Geylang Serai Market & Food Centre